pmoons/yar/API.md

 - `name` - determines the name of the cookie used to store session information.
 Defaults to _session_.
 - `storeBlank` - determines whether to store empty session before they've been modified.
 Defaults to _true_.
-- `errorOnCacheNotReady` - will cause yarnemia to throw an exception if trying to persist to cache when the cache is unavailable.
-Setting this to false will allow applications using yarnemia to run uninterrupted if the cache is not ready (however sessions will not be saving).
-Defaults to _true_.
 - `cache` - **hapi** [cache options](https://github.com/hapijs/hapi/blob/master/API.md#servercacheoptions) which includes
   (among other options):
     - `expiresIn` - server-side storage expiration (defaults to 1 day).